stevechanieee/-1-BFloat16/README.md

 ## Custom Processors in the Cloud ##

 As just one example, to facilitate ML workloads (typically computationally intensive processes that might run for hours/days), Google developed custom processors entitled Tensor Processing Units (TPUs).
-These TPUs support a custom floating point format entitled Brain Floating Point Format (BFloat16).
+These TPUs support a custom floating point format/data type entitled Brain Floating Point Format (BFloat16).
 BFloat 16 is designed to accelerate matrix multiplication operations.

 By way of background information, the Bfloat16 floating-point format for DL is an encoding format, which occupies 16 bits and represents a floating-point number.
 It is of the format [1:8:7], which has one sign bit, eight exponent bits, and seven mantissa bits plus one implicit mantissa bit.
-This differs from the IEEE Standard for Floating-Point Arithmetic (IEEE 754) 16-bit floating point (the IEEE 754 16-bit floating format is assumed to have an implicit lead bit with value 1 unless the exponent field is stored with all zeros; hence, although there are only 10 bits of significand, there are 11 bits of significand precision), which was not designed for deep learning.
+This differs from the IEEE Standard for Floating-Point Arithmetic (IEEE 754) 16-bit floating point (the IEEE 754 16-bit floating point format is assumed to have an implicit lead bit with value 1 unless the exponent field is stored with all zeros; hence, although there are only 10 bits of significand, there are 11 bits of significand precision), which was not designed for deep learning.

 ## Cloud Platform Instance ##

 For the involved cloud instance, various drivers, toolkits, and runtime are needed for the envisioned environment.
-This might include, by way of example, the following: (1) NVIDIA driver, (2) CUDA toolkit, and (3) CUDA runtime.
+This might include, by way of example, the following: (1) NVIDIA driver, (2) Compute Unified Device Architecture (CUDA) toolkit, and (3) CUDA runtime.

 *Source:https://cloud.google.com/compute/docs/gpus/install-drivers-gpu*